CS3219-AY2526Sem1/cs3219-ay2526s1-project-g10/README.md

 5. The service exposes RESTful APIs for interaction with other services and the frontend.
 6. The service uses a PostgreSQL database to store question data and attempt logs.

+**Query patterns:**
+  - Filter query by difficulty and topic (GET /questions?difficulty=&topic=)
+  - Use conditional filter and return question that match the difficulty/topic specified
+  - Pick a random question from the filtered set
+  - Pagination
+  - Paged retrieval of qns(100 per page) (GET /questions)

 **APIs (examples):**
 - `POST /questions` - Create a new coding question (Admin only)
 - `GET /questions` - Retrieve a list of all coding questions